Thursday, 19 June 2014

 When we found one we bought a double ration of pastries – a pain aux raisins, two croissants and a rich, heavy rissole aux pruneaux – which we carried to the nearest bar, and settled down to make up for the starvation of last night.
 The air was still cold so we sat inside.

-With two rounds of coffee and a layer of delicious food sitting comfortably inside us, we continued up the steep main street and through the houses at the top, following the GR signs which eventually led us back to river level underneath the new bridge of the D911.
+With two rounds of coffee and a layer of delicious pastry sitting comfortably inside us, we continued up the steep main street and through the houses at the top, following the GR signs which eventually led us back to river level underneath the new bridge of the D911.

 Evidently it had been a wide, well-made road in former times, with a stone wall, now moss-covered, on the uphill side and the remains of cobbles underfoot.
 We crossed a side stream and scrambled along beside the river, which was not much more than a trickle here because of the dam wall just upstream from the town.

-We ignored a sign pointing off to the church of St George, and after a while the track climbed away from the river into sunnier, grassier forest.
+We ignored a sign pointing off to the church of St George, and after a while the track climbed away from the river into a sunnier, grassier forest.

 We came to a road head, then dived down to river level again in dense forest.
 It was slow going.
 Another couple of sharp ascents and descents made us wonder how the ox-carts of earlier days would have coped.
 It was tiring enough for lightly burdened walkers.